wslyvh/AmsterdamBlockchainWeek/events/Grapes-and-Grains-Rooftop-Happy-Hour/README.md

 synopsis:
   -
     Join Harvest Finance for drinks and snacks after the first day of ETHCC!
 Network with new friends and peers and relax at an amazing rooftop location in Paris where the sunset promises to be amazing!
+  -
+    Attendees need to meet an agent at the below address who will escort them to the secret location.
+You must have your name on the guest list to attend!

 date: 2021-07-20
 endDate: